 Nick Axton: Cash is still and will always be KING.
-Lessons were learnt during the GFC in relation to criticality of having visibility of Group wide cash balances at a point in time and the value of accurate / timely cash flow forecasting.
-New technologies have certainty helped with the collection of data and cash flow reporting.
+Lessons were learnt during the GFC in relation to the criticality of having visibility of group-wide cash balances at a point in time and the value of accurate/timely cash flow forecasting.
+New technologies have certainly helped with the collection of data and cash flow reporting.
 Access to Liquidity and cash holdings have increased, which gave companies more breathing space heading into this pandemic.
 Treasury teams are now better placed strategically within organisations to influence the decisions being taken to steer the Company through this crisis.

-Nick Axton: The significance of the impact of this crisis has called into question worst case scenario planning, which will need to be reassessed as a result.
-Testing sufficiency of liquidity in a proper doomsday scenario has been underestimated.
+Nick Axton: The significance of the impact of this crisis has called into question worst-case scenario planning, which will need to be reassessed as a result.
+Testing the sufficiency of liquidity in a proper doomsday scenario has been underestimated.
 The scenario should be what if we had no revenue for a period of time.

 This scenario has brought about the need to closely scrutinize and challenge every item in a cash flow forecast and P&L budget to know what could be deferred, delayed or rescheduled etc. and it wasn’t until your business was in a completely distressing scenario that you found flaws in certain processes (such as inconsistent approaches across collections and payables).